soundcare/urbansounds8k/README.md

 Exploring research done by Justin Salamon and Juan Pablo Bello on https://arxiv.org/abs/1608.04363

 ## Next Steps:
+  - The generator is broken, has to do with the list_ids and indexing for sure
   - Create function to extract the 3 second frames from the spectrogram array (128x128) shape arrays
     - Follow paper instructions.
 Take as many as possible by shifting one frame at a time
   - Store that data in a manageable format, no need to be an image per se, a json array suffices